acantril/learn-cantrill-io-labs/aws-serverless-pet-cuddle-o-tron/02_LABINSTRUCTIONS/STAGE4 - API Gateway and Application Lambda.md

 This is the lambda function which will support the API Gateway

-# STAGE 4B - CONFIGURE THE LAMBDA FUNCTION
+# STAGE 4B - CONFIGURE THE LAMBDA FUNCTION (Using the current UI)

 Scroll down, and remove all the code from the `lambda_function` text box
 Open this link in a new tab https://learn-cantrill-labs.s3.amazonaws.com/aws-serverless-pet-cuddle-o-tron/api_lambda.py depending on your browser it might download the .py file, if so, open it in either your code editor, or notepad on windows, or textedit on a mac and copy it all into your clipboard
 Move back to the Lambda console.
+Select the existing lambda code and delete it.
 Paste the code into the lambda fuction.

 This is the function which will provide compute to API Gateway.